Kansas falls to 15th in annual Kids Count report on health, education, economics, family

-Kansas slipped two places to 15th overall in an annual nationwide report on child well-being that identifies concerning health factors in the state.
+Kansas slips two places to 15th overall in an annual nationwide report on child well-being that identifies concerning health factors in the state.

 The Kids Count report, scheduled for release on Monday, tracks changes in 16 criteria between 2010 and 2017.
 Kansas shows progress in nearly every category but saw a rise in the rate of low birth-weight babies and remains far worse than the national average for child and teen deaths.